Clemix37/Clemix37/README.md

 # Clément THERET - H4ckw1s3r

+French FullStack Developer.
+My favorite language is JavaScript.
+I use NodeJS, Electron, MongoDB, Mongoose, C#.
+My goal is to be freelance and help clients !

 <!--
 **Clemix37/Clemix37** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.